 Finally, you should sample the wine!
 This is the exciting, experiential part of starting a wine collection and aging wines.
 After all, the purpose of aging wine is to experience how the flavors, texture, and aroma of wine have changed over time.
 Ideally, you’ve purchased several bottles of the same wine---perhaps even a case---to experience throughout the years.
 Open one every six to twelve months to see how the wine is evolving.
 If you only have a small number of bottles, you can get a Coravin to extract a small taste without having to uncork the wine.
 Whatever you do, don’t forget about your wines in the cellar.
 All of your waiting will go to waste if they aren't enjoyed.

 Still not sure of how to get started?

 Another option is Concierge by DCanter.
 Have a personal sommelier at your fingertips to answer any of your wine-related questions.
 Concierge by DCanter is a personalized wine shopping service that caters to your unique taste and budget preferences.
 By signing up, you'll have a direct connection with your very own wine expert and personal sommelier who is responsible for learning about your taste preferences and hand-selecting artisanal wines each month within the budget you choose.
 You'll gain first-hand access to limited small-production wines from all over the world paired with personalized tasting notes for each bottle.
 You don’t even have to leave the comforts of your home, as everything is delivered right to your front door!
-The service also includes free unlimited delivery and complimentary wine tastings each weekend at DCanter with special reserve bottles for Concierge clients only!
+The service also includes free unlimited delivery!
 Want to get in on all the fun?
 Become a Concierge by DCanter client today!
 We’re certain your wine concierge would be happy to assist with your wine collection needs.